0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ![secret-comment](secret-comment.jpg)

-it's the same result if we grep for comments after curling:
+it's a cleaner view if we grep for comments after curling the page:

 ![comment-curl](comment-curl.jpg)